mbelinky/x-mcp-server/README.md

 - "Search for tweets about #MachineLearning"
 - "Find 50 recent tweets mentioning @ClaudeAI"
 - "Search for tweets about TypeScript tutorials"

+### `delete_tweet`
+Delete a tweet by its ID.

+Example prompts:
+- "Delete tweet with ID 1234567890"
+- "Remove my last tweet (provide the ID)"

+Note: Due to temporary Twitter API issues, OAuth 1.0a uses v1.1 fallback for deletion.

 ## 🧪 Testing